dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ```

 Just like that, we added caching of all databases requests from all models of `blog` application for 15 minutes.
-As a bonus cacheops provides automatic cache invalidation not only by time but also event-based by setting up
+As a bonus cacheops provides automatic cache invalidation for not only time-based but also event-based by setting up
 model signals of corresponding models.

-If necessary, you can setup caching more granularly and specify per model and per request type settings.
+If necessary, you can setup caching more accurate and specify it per model and per request type settings.
 Few examples:

 ```python